-LG Mobile gave away more than 1,000 LG Bluetooth headsets on Thursday at the Petersen Automotive Museum in Los Angeles.
+On Thursday at the Petersen Automotive Museum in Los Angeles, LG Mobile gave away more than 1,000 LG Bluetooth headsets to California residents.
 Actor Erik Estrada, famous for his role as Ponch in the 1977-1983 police television series "CHiPs," attended the event to speak with consumers.

 A safe-driving activist, Estrada provided insight on laws and LG headsets while standing beside a mint-condition vintage 1955 Buick.
-Experts were on hand to help consumers pair headsets with mobile phones.
+Experts were on hand to help consumers pair headsets with mobile phones, too.

-Parrott, a European headset maker, flooded the Los Angeles area radio airwaves during the past month with commercials promoting their Bluetooth technology.
-They also placed a video ad created by GroundZero on YouTube that tries to make the viewer believe the kid in the clip secretly recorded his driving lessons and instructors while talking on his cell phone during driving school.
+Parrot, a European headset maker, flooded the Los Angeles area radio airwaves during the past month with commercials that promoted its Bluetooth technology.
+It also placed a video ad created by GroundZero on YouTube that wants to make the viewer believe the kid in the clip secretly recorded his driving lessons and instructors while talking on his cell phone during driving school.

 The challenge is creating awareness that gives consumers that warm-and-fuzzy feeling for the company's products and services.
 A good marketing strategy provides a public service to consumers by making them aware of laws or environmental issues and how to comply, according to John Zhang, professor of marketing at the University of Pennsylvania's Wharton School.
 Marketers should combine laws or environmental issues with plans to boost profits, reminding consumers that when "you think about buying products to comply with laws, you might want to think about a Samsung or LG product."

 Advertising and marketing campaigns built on the nation's move to hands-free driving are not limited to handset or headset manufacturers.
-Ford Motor Co. promoted Sync by Microsoft in Focus and Taurus models, among others to California drivers.
-The Insurance Information Network of California, a non-profit organization, began marketing a podcast series, IINC Spots, featuring examples of hands-free cell options available to California drivers.
+Ford Motor promoted Sync by Microsoft in Focus and Taurus models, among others, to California drivers.
+The Insurance Information Network of California, a non-profit organization, began marketing a podcast series, IINC Spots, featuring examples of hands-free cell options that are available to California drivers.
 The video can be viewed at Apple's iTunes or inncspots.com.